embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/working-with-relationships/template.md

     https://github.com/embermap/eslint-plugin-ember-data-sync-relationships

-    You'll see the linting errors in your editor and console, and if you set the rule to `error`, your test suite will fast if any relationships are async.
+    You'll see the linting errors in your editor and console, and if you set the rule to `error`, your test suite will fail if any relationships are async.

   - **Use the included Babel plugin to rewrite all relationships to `async: false`.** This is a stronger but less apparent way to enforce sync relationships, so use it with caution.